pubpub/deposit-utils/README.md

 # deposit-utils

-Deposit works to digital object repositories like Crossref and Datacite using statically-typed primitives that are validated against official XSD schemas.
+Construct deposit metadata for digital object repositories like Crossref and Datacite using statically-typed primitives that are validated against official XSD schemas.

 ## Getting Started